 HMI Clients should be configured to connect to an HMI Server based on the preferred list in automatic mode.
-In case of the first choice HMI Server is not available, the client should connect to the second choice HMI Sever, so on and so forth.
+In case of the first choice HMI Server is not available, the client should connect to the second choice HMI Sever.
 In manual mode, the HMI Client should be connected to a manually designated HMI Server.

-If HMI clients are installed in occupied rooms, fan less models shall be used.
+If HMI clients are installed in occupied rooms or in an area with dust or environmental concerns, fan less models shall be used.